GoogleCloudPlatform/ai-on-gke/ray-on-gke/user/kuberay-tpu-webhook/README.md

 ### Limitations

-The webhook stores unique `TPU_WORKER_ID`s in memory, and thus will fail to initialize the environment variables correctly if the webhook pod dies or restarts before intercepting all pods.
-Additionally, `TPU_WORKER_ID`s and `TPU_WORKER_HOSTNAMES` are not updated or removed after the initial admission request.
+Currently, multi-slice TPUs are not supported by this webhook since we are only deploying a single headless service.
+However, single-slice, mutli-host TPUs are supported.
+Additionally,the webhook stores unique `TPU_WORKER_ID`s in memory, and thus will fail to initialize the environment variables correctly if the webhook pod dies or restarts before intercepting all pods.
+Finally, environment vars are not updated or removed after the initial admission request.